gearglow/ReptiliaWithATwist/The List.md

 As he watched, though, the net disintegrated into dust, wafting away on the breeze.
 He tore his gaze away just in time to avoid ramming headlong into the side of the tunnel.

-And then she blew past him again.
+And then she blew past him again, and all he could do was growl.

 Back at the finish line, Elysia crossed for the fifth time, finishing her final lap with a Hammerhead Stall.
 She back-flipped off her broom at the apex, casting βροντή (_vrontí_), the Greek Thunder-Step charm, and free-fell into a Hero Landing with her broom swept back behind her like a sword as the ground cratered beneath her.